Rafaelsoz/Genetic_Forest_Classifier/README.md

 ## Overview

 This repository contains an implementation of a genetic algorithm for evolving decision trees for classification tasks.
 The decision tree structure is defined by the `Node` class, and the entire genetic algorithm is orchestrated by the `Genetic` class.
-The project was developed by Rafael Souza, João Augusto Fernandes, Thiago Ambiel Arthur Rezende, and João Pedro.

 ## Classes